letigsainz/tech-writing/FoodLink User Guide/USERGUIDE.md

 ### Sign up

-Create a new account by typing in your email address, password, and address.
+Create a new account by typing in your email address, password, and home/office address.

-If you are creating an account as a restaurant employee, select the Restaurant option.
-Similarly, if you are employed by a charity organization, select Charity.
+If you are creating an account as a restaurant employee, select the **Restaurant** option.
+Similarly, if you are employed by a charity organization, select **Charity**.

 <img src="images/image4.png" width="50%" height="50%">